MuazAmirruddin/AWS-Portfolio/readme.md

 While Azure Static Web Apps (SWA) is a fantastic tool for "getting it done fast," the S3 + CloudFront + OAC architecture is the industry standard for professional-scale applications.

-In fact, if you look at the technical architecture of companies like Netflix, Airbnb, or Slack, they use this exact pattern (S3 origins behind CloudFront distributions) for their static assets and frontend apps.
+This is the technical architecture of companies like Netflix, Airbnb, or Slack, they use this exact pattern (S3 origins behind CloudFront distributions) for their static assets and frontend apps.

-The "Pro" Mindset Shift

-By doing this, I am no longer just a "Web Developer"—you are acting as a Cloud Engineer.
+By doing this, I am no longer just a "Web Developer"—I am acting as a Cloud Engineer.

 Azure SWA says: "Give me your code, I'll figure it out."